maheshj01/awesome_flutter_layouts/CONTRIBUTING.md

 1. Fork This repo
 2. Create a new branch
 3. create your Awesome UI on the new branch
-4. once done Submit a Pull a Request.
-5. In lib/const/const.dart import your file
+4. In lib/const/const.dart import your file
-6. add your class name in a list layout_list (In const.dart)
+5. add your class name in a list layout_list (In const.dart)
-7. Voila! your layout is connected,submit a pull request
+6. Voila! your layout is connected,submit a pull request

 # Some Resources to help you contribute